 - Students are able to (1) utilise improved interpersonal skills for working in groups; (2) proficiently prepare a design report; (3) discuss limitations of current practice and how improvements can be made; (4) explain how research benefits everyday design practice; (5) apply soil mechanics principles to the design of geotechnical engineering structures such as basements, shallow foundations, piled foundations and tunnels; (6) describe how construction-related issues impact geotechnical designs; (7) proficiently use common soil-structure interaction software; (8) discuss accuracy requirements and limitations; and (9) apply sensitivity studies in design.

-- Typically this unit is assessed in the following ways: (1) in-class assessment; (2) design assignments; and (3) final examination.
+- Typically this unit is assessed in the following ways: (1) assignments; (2) quizzes; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit rules

 - enrolment in the Master of Professional Engineering (Civil Engineering specialisation)

 CIVL4401 Applied Geomechanics; for pre-2012 courses: (CIVL3120 Applied Geomechanics

 CIVL4401 Applied Geomechanics)